Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Now by designing around the constraints of the LAN8720 chip readers might be concerned that I am locking myself into a dependency on a single external chip.

-And actually that is kind of the case here, I am not proud of this but I caught this discrepancy too late, and not mentioning it in this article is simply not the type of write-up I am looking to do here.
+And actually that is kind of the case here, I am not proud of this but I caught this discrepancy too late, and not mentioning it in this article simply doesn't align with the technically honest recollections I am looking to do here.

-Although the RMII is regented by the RMII Concorcium, and even though within the RMII specification they AC specify characteristics, the LAN8720 isn’t actually compliant.
-Although in many cases the LAN8720’s timings are actually more constraining than the official spec, when it comes to the hold constraints on the RX pins it is less at 1.4ns vs 2.0ns.
+Since RMII is regented by the RMII consortium, and since in the RMII specification they include the AC characteristics I blindly assumed the LAN8720 would be compliant.

+Turns out the LAN8720 isn’t actually compliant.
+And, although in many cases the LAN8720’s timings are actually more constraining than the official spec, when it comes to the hold constraints on the RX pins it is actually much loser at 1.4ns less than the RMII's concorcium's 2.0ns.

 Although this might still work in practice, **it would be by pure luck and I only believe in engineered luck!**